A young company, with an older story.

 As Amor's Operations Manager, Santiago runs quality on every project.
 He is the person a homeowner meets during the final walkthrough, which is why our callback rate is as low as it is.
 Together, Dylan and Santiago built the company they wished existed.

-Dylan's grandfather roofed Pacific Northwest homes.
+Santiago's grandfather roofed Pacific Northwest homes.
 So did his father.
 That is where the craft came from.
 It is also where the instincts came from: how a Seattle roof ages differently than a Snohomish roof, why ventilation matters more in this climate than it does in Arizona, what a twenty-five-year-old cedar shake tells you about the attic underneath it.

 When you hire Amor, you are hiring a 2023 business and a three-generation understanding of the work.
 Both matter.
 The business model is new enough that we have not calcified into a franchise playbook.
 The expertise is old enough that we do not have to guess.